Canyounot525/laughing-eureka/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because [configurations can be done across multiple servers at once with Ansible.]
+No configuration was performed manually, which is advantageous because configurations can be done across multiple servers at once with Ansible.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
   - Install Docker
   - Install python3-pip
   - Install Docker module